 MAINTAIN A BALANCED VAGINAL pH

-- UNSWEETENED CRANBERRY JUICE – helps balance our vaginal pH and its acidic properties help fight bacteria that cause UTIs and other vaginal infections.
+- UNSWEETENED CRANBERRY JUICE – helps balance our vaginal pH, and its acidic properties help to fight the bacteria that causes UTIs and other vaginal infections.

 - EAT WHOLE, FRESH FOODS – as much as you can.
-Eat the rainbow of colors of fresh fruits and veggies.
+Eat the rainbow of colors, including lots of fresh fruits and veggies.
 Eat whole grains as well.
-By including lots of fiber into your diet from the fresh fruits and veggies and whole grains, your digestion will be on point, your elimination will be regular and your gut AND Yoni will be happy and healthy.
+By including lots of fiber into your diet from the fruits, veggies and whole grains, your digestion will be on point, your elimination will be regular and your gut AND yoni will be happy and healthy.
 My motto is – if it doesn’t grow, avoid it!

 - LIMIT INFLAMMATORY FOODS – most of our favorite foods cause inflammation in the gut, which negatively impacts our gut bacteria, also disturbing our beautiful vaginal flora.
 Gluten, dairy, and sugar (ESPECIALLY processed sugar) are the main culprits of inflammation in the body, as well as high alcohol and caffeine consumption.
 As much as I hate to say it (because those foods are typically our favorites), these foods should be avoided as much as possible.

-- PROBIOTICS – Our guts and Yoni’s LOVE probiotics because they help replenish the good bacteria in both our gut and vaginal microbiomes.
-Include natural probiotics to support the bacterial colony that keeps our Yoni’s happy and healthy.
-I recommend a good-quality Probiotic supplement with 50 billion CFU’s, which is ideal for vaginal health, especially if you are prone to recurring infections like yeast infections, BV or UTI’s.
+- PROBIOTICS – Our guts and yoni’s LOVE probiotics because they help replenish the good bacteria in our gut and vaginal microbiomes.
+Include natural probiotics to support the bacterial colony that keeps our yoni’s happy and healthy.
+I recommend a good-quality probiotic supplement, with 50 billion CFU’s, which is ideal for vaginal health, especially if you are prone to recurring infections like yeast infections, BV or UTI’s.
 Probiotics can also be found in fermented foods like yogurt, kimchi, and sauerkraut.

 PROPER SEXUAL HEALTH HYGIENE